tiagoluis12/challenge-01/README.md

 Hey folks,

-Welcome to the first Node.js challenge in the Ignite track!

-In this challenge, I practically reinforce the **concepts** we've learned in this module.
+In this challenge, I practically reinforce the **concepts** I've learned in the Ignite track.

 ## About the Challenge

-The API include the following features:
+The API includes the following features:

 - Create a task
 - List all tasks